-Kensico Cemetery was founded in the year 1889 at a time when many of the cemeteries in New York City were becoming too full to handle anyone else.
-Kensico is the final resting place of numerous actors, actresses, notable business people, and athletes.
-One athlete of note is Yankees legend Lou Gehrig.
-Lou Gehrig played for the New York Yankees from 1925 to 1939.
-During his time with the Yankees, Gehrig played a record setting 2,130 games straight before his retirement due to ALS in 1939.
+Kensico Cemetery was established in 1889 at a time when many of the cemeteries in New York City were unable to accept additional internments.
+Kensico is the final resting place of numerous actors, actresses, notable business people, and athletes. including Yankees legend, Lou Gehrig.
+Lou Gehrig played for the New York Yankees from 1925 to 1939 which includes a record-setting streak of appearing in 2,130 consecutive games.
+The streak ended only with his retirement due to ALS in 1939.

 Backstory and Context

-Henry Louis Gehrig was born in New York City on June 19, 1903 to German immigrants Hienrich and Christina Gehrig.
+Henry Louis Gehrig was born in New York City on June 19, 1903, to German immigrants Heinrich and Christina Gehrig.
 Although he had a rather poor upbringing Lou Gehrig's mother insisted he receive a good education.
-At the age of 18 Gehrig attended Columbia University on a football scholarship pursuing a degree in engineering.
+At the age of 18, Gehrig attended Columbia University on a football scholarship pursuing a degree in engineering.
 As if fate had different ideas for him, New York Giants manager John McGraw insisted Gehrig should play baseball during the summer.
 Despite the fact that it was against collegiate rules to play baseball while playing football, Gehrig played baseball anyway.2

-During his baseball career Lou Gehrig won a total of six World Series Championships and holds many records.
-These records include 23 career grand slam home runs, and the American League record for most career home runs by a first baseman with 493.3
+During his baseball career, Lou Gehrig won a total of six World Series Championships and holds many records.
+These records include 23 career grand slam home runs, and the American League record for most career home runs by a first baseman with 493.2

 - Lou Gehrig, Kensico Cemetery, Find A Grave website http://www.findagrave.com/cgi-bin/fg.cgi?page=gr&GRid=385 accessed 2/2/21